mmanela/mebs-tools/README.md

 # Mallory Emerson Birth Services Tools

-This site provides a set of configurable tools to help run child birth education classes (but can be used for other).
+This site provides a set of configurable tools to help run [child birth education classes](https://www.malloryemerson.com/) (but can be used for other  things as well).
 Each tool is driven via a configuration file.
 There are three tools today.
 If you want to configure your own site with these tools, please fork this repo and configure the files described below.

 ## Flip Board